Vanishing lines in chromatic homotopy theory: Introduction

-Furthermore, this map induces a one-to-one correspondence between the differentials in this isomorphism region. \end{thm*}
+Furthermore, this map induces a one-to-one correspondence between the differentials within this isomorphism region. \end{thmx}

-The proof of \cref{prop:isoslicehfp} is by application of the main result in Hill--Yarnall \cite{HillYarnall} about the relationship between the slice connectivity of an equivariant spectrum and the connectivity of its geometric fixed points.
+The proof of \cref{thm:introThm2} relies on the main result in Hill--Yarnall \cite[Theorem~A]{HillYarnall}, which establishes a relationship between the slice connectivity of an equivariant spectrum and the connectivity of its geometric fixed points.

-The classical analysis about the map from the homotopy fixed point spectral sequence to the Tate spectral sequence almost generalizes immediately to give an $RO(G)$-graded isomorphism region.
+As for the map from the homotopy fixed point spectral sequence to the Tate spectral sequence, the classical analysis almost generalizes immediately to give an $RO(G)$-graded isomorphism region.

-\begin{thm*}[\cref{prop:isohfptate}] The map from the $RO(G)$-graded homotopy fixed point spectral sequence to the $RO(G)$-graded Tate spectral sequence induces an isomorphism on the $E_2$-page for classes in filtrations $s >0$, and a surjection for classes in filtration $s = 0$.
-Furthermore, there is a one-to-one correspondence between differentials whose source is of nonnegative filtration. \end{thm*}
+\begin{thmx}[\cref{prop:isohfptate}] The map from the $RO(G)$-graded homotopy fixed point spectral sequence to the $RO(G)$-graded Tate spectral sequence induces an isomorphism on the $\E_2$-page for classes in filtrations $s >0$, and a surjection for classes in filtration $s = 0$.
+Furthermore, there is a one-to-one correspondence between differentials whose sources are of nonnegative filtration. \end{thmx}

 In \cref{sec:NormStructure}, we give a brief summary of the norm structure in equivariant spectral sequences.
-The presence of the norm structure in our spectral sequences allows us to deduce the fate of certain classes in the $G$-equivariant spectral sequence from information in the $H$-equivariant spectral sequence, where $H \subset G$ is a subgroup (\cref{thm:normdiff}).
+This structure plays a pivotal role in deducing the fate of specific classes in the $G$-equivariant spectral sequence based on information from the $H$-equivariant spectral sequence, where $H \subset G$ is a subgroup (\cref{thm:normdiff}).

-In \cref{sec:TateVanishing}, we analyze the Tate spectral sequence of $E_h$.
+In \cref{sec:TateVanishing}, we analyze the Tate spectral sequence for $E_h$ and prove the following theorem.